katemanson/word_game_React/README.md

 #Word game: React version

-This is an individual project begun in Week 16 (the final week) of the immersive coding course at [CodeClan](https://codeclan.com/).
+This is an ongoing individual project, begun in Week 16 (the final week) of the immersive coding course at [CodeClan](https://codeclan.com/).

 It develops an [earlier personal project](https://github.com/katemanson/word_game), converting it from JavaScript-only to use React.